an-sh/chat-service/README.md

 When a user sends a room message, in RPC reply the message `id` is returned.
 It means that the message has been saved in a store (in an append only circular buffer like structure).
-Room message ids are a sequence than increases by one for each successfully sent message in the room.
+Room message ids are a sequence starting from `1`, that increases by one for each successfully sent message in the room.
 A client can always check the last room message id via `roomHistoryInfo` command, and use `roomHistoryGet` command to get missing messages.
 Such approach ensures that a message can be received, unless it is deleted due to rotation.

 ### Custom messages format